DevExpress/dotnet-eud/interface-elements-for-web/articles/card-view/filtering/header-filter.md

 legacyId: 115291
 ---
 # Header Filter
-To filter data or change the filter conditions in the CardView, you can use the **Header Filter**.
+The **Header Filter** enables you to filter data or change the filter conditions in the Card View.

 Click a filter button to invoke the filter dropdown, which lists unique values in a column.